joel Sampson / N5LXI

 VHF/UHF

 Kenwood TS-2000 - The TS-2000 is my VHF/UHF radio in the shack.
 It's the best radio I've ever had for this purpose.
 I replaced an Icom IC-910 with the TS-2000.
-It works well on both FM and SSB, the 910 was not very friendly for FM work.
-I can the setup the TX-2000 with one dial for the VFO and another for PL tones - very handy!
-I also monitor the Dallas police and 222 MHz repeaters with it.
+The Kenwood works well on both FM and SSB, the 910 was not very friendly for FM work.

 Alinco DR-235 - This was purchased for 222 MHz FM.
 Since I maintain the official DF/W Verified repeater list, I wanted something more than a HT.
 I really like this single band radio.
 It has a good user interface, is inexpensive and works great.
 I recommend it!

 Yaesu FT-817 - The FT-817 has to show up again too.
 It's my backup and QRP VHF/UHF all-mode radio.
 With 200 memories you can program all the local repeaters you can find!
+Once again, use FT-817 Commander software.

-Kenwood TM-V7A - The Kenwood was moved from the shack to my music/project studio.
-It's a nice dual-band radio and the Kenwood free memory management is very useful.
-It's used with a home built ground plane mounted in the attic.
-I monitor the local repeater and Dallas police with when I'm working in the studio.
+Kenwood TM-V7A - The Kenwood was moved from the shack to my electronic test bench.
+It's a nice dual-band radio and the Kenwood free software is very useful.
+It's connected a a low Arrow J antenna.
+I monitor the local repeater and Dallas police with when I'm working at the bench.
+I program it with the free software from Kenwood, which works well.

 VHF/UHF Antennas